adamw7/tools/README.md

 Notes:

 in memory checks are using in memory sources that load all the data once and run multiple recursive checks to find better options.
-Iterative (no memory) checks are keeping only one row at the time so they require very tiny heapsize but for the recursive checks need to read the source many times.
+Iterative (no memory) checks are keeping only one row at the time so they require very tiny heap size but for the recursive checks need to read the source many times.

 # Building
 ```